Japanese Patterns of Design

 Japanese Honorific Suffix: “San”, “Sama”, “Kun”, and “Chan”

 The Japanese honorific suffix is something you learn first and use every day when you learn Japanese.
 They can be confusing, but it’s easy to learn the basics.
-They reflect the Japanese culture and knowing and using them makes you immerse in the Japanese community pretty easily.
+They reflect the Japanese culture, and knowing and using them quickly immerses you in the Japanese community.

 1. San: Sir/Madam – Japanese Honorific Suffix

-If you don’t know any other honorific suffix, remembering this can get you through most of the situation you would encounter in Japan.
+If you don’t know any other honorific suffix, remembering this can get you through most situations you would encounter in Japan.

-Just like any language and culture, people respect you if you show your respect to others starting with calling them with the honorific suffix.
+Like any language and culture, people respect you if you show respect to others, starting with calling them with the honorific suffix.

 When you see someone for the first time, it is an absolute must to call him/her with the honorific suffix.